The causal structure of galactic astrophysics: Results

 \subsection{Real data}

 We now apply the FCIT algorithm to the NSA data.
 The PAG produced is shown in Fig.~\ref{fig:data}.

 The result describes a combination of physical effects carrying information about galaxy evolution and observational and selection effects describing the way in which the data was obtained.
-As expected, redshift influences the apparent size, which scales inversely with angular diameter distance.
-It also influences mass and absolute magnitude through Malmquist bias, the preferential detection of intrinsically brighter objects at higher distance.
-Mass is seen to causally determine size (rather than vice versa, as would be possible given simply the mass--size relation), suggesting inside-out growth of discs and size expansion via mergers.
-It also determines S\'ersic index, agreeing with the idea that bulge growth and morphological transformation are primarily consequences of hierarchical mass assembly.
-The absence of link \emph{from} morphology \emph{to} mass disfavours simplistic models where concentration alone sets stellar mass.
-The link from SFR to absolute magnitude reflects the brightening of galaxies in optical bands due to recent star formation.

-The uncertain edges between star formation, stellar mass, and morphology highlight the complexity of baryonic processes.
-The ambiguous edge between stellar mass and luminosity is unsurprising, since mass estimates are derived from photometry and strongly depend on mass-to-light ratios.
-The circle endpoints highlight the possible role of latent factors not included in the analysis---such as dust attenuation, gas content, and halo environment---which can drive correlations and obscure true directions.
-The graph does not unambiguously support a picture in which star formation determines morphology on short timescales, or that mass quenching is the sole pathway.
-It does however imply that the backbone of galaxy evolution---mass driving size and morphology, and star formation driving luminosity---is recoverable directly from survey data.
-This is highly promising for future, more sophisticated applications of the methodology.
+As expected, redshift determines apparent size, which scales inversely with angular diameter distance.
+It also influences mass and absolute magnitude through Malmquist bias, the preferential detection of intrinsically brighter objects at higher distance~{\citep{Eddington1914, Malmquist_1922}.
+Larger stellar mass leads to higher luminosity (ABSMAG) simply because more stars produce more light.
+Likewise, we expect more massive (or more luminous) galaxies to be larger: in SDSS the median half-light radius grows with mass as roughly $R \propto M^{0.4}$ for late types and even steeper ($\sim M^{0.55}$) for early types \citep{Shen2003}.
+Our finding ABSMAG $\rightarrow$ ELPETRO\_TH50\_R is consistent with these scaling laws~\citep{Courteau2007,Bernardi2014,Lange2015}, but crucially exposes directional causal information.
+Late-type (disk) galaxies follow a shallow size--mass relation ($R_{\rm eff} \propto M_*^{0.22}$ for $M_* \gtrsim 3\times10^{9}\,M_\odot$), whereas early types follow a steeper relation ($R_{\rm eff} \propto M_*^{0.75}$) \citep{vanderWel2014}.
+The arrow from luminosity to size therefore reflects the well-known mass--size relation in galaxy surveys \citep{Shen2003,vanderWel2014}, although it is interesting that it is luminosity rather than mass that appears to be the fundamental driver.}